October 13, 2022

-The U.S. Department of Health and Human Services (HHS) must extend the federal public health emergency (PHE) related to COVID-19 every 90 days to maintain certain health care flexibilities and waivers.
-The PHE has been in place since January 27, 2020, and has been renewed several times during the course of the pandemic.
-The latest HHS extension for the PHE is effective January 16, 2022, through April 16, 2022.
+The U.S. Department of Health and Human Services (HHS) must renew the federal public health emergency (PHE) related to COVID-19 every 90 days to maintain certain health care flexibilities and waivers.
+The PHE has been in place since January 27, 2020, and renewed throughout the pandemic.
+The latest HHS extension for the PHE is effective through January 11, 2023.

-ASHA provides information regarding coverage of telepractice services during the COVID-19 pandemic.
-Contact email@example.com for additional information.
+ASHA provides information regarding coverage of telepractice services provided by audiologists and SLPs.
+Contact firstname.lastname@example.org for additional information.